 In August 2023, twenty-four RC drill holes were completed on EL9250 for 2,506 metres of drilling.
-This campaign encompassed exploration holes targeting the Brokenwood and Stoney Ridge prospects, along with holes strategically positioned within and around the existing Hyperion mineral resource (see Figure 2 & Table 4).
-These efforts aimed to bolster confidence in the deposit's extent and potentially expand the dimensions of the Hyperion deposit, as well as providing samples for the initial phase of metallurgical testing.
-A mineral resource estimation review is currently underway based on these new results with an update expected in the next few months.
+This campaign included exploration holes targeting the Brokenwood and Stoney Ridge prospects, along with holes strategically positioned within and around the existing Hyperion mineral resource (see Figure 2 & Table 3).
+These efforts aimed to bolster confidence in the deposit's extent and potentially expand the dimensions of the Hyperion deposit, as well as providing samples for the initial phase of metallurgical testwork.
+A review of the mineral resource estimate is currently underway, which will incorporate these new drilling results.
+The update is expected to be finalised in the next few months.

-The 2023 Mineral Resource Estimate for Hyperion totals 4.4 million tonnes at 2.2g/t Au for 314Koz of gold4 (Table 3).
+The Mineral Resource estimate for Hyperion totals 4.4 million tonnes at 2.2g/t Au for 314Koz of gold (Table 3).
 Resources are quoted above a 0.7g/t gold cut-off and within a Whittle optimised pit shell based on a gold price of A\$2,960/oz Au to limit the inventory reported to align with the future prospects of eventual economic open pit extraction.
 This reported mineral resource was calculated using an estimated gold recovery of 90%.